PrestaShop/prestashop-specs/front-office/checkout.md

 If the 'Final summary' has been enabled in the Shop Parameters > Order Settings section of the back office, a panel summarizing the order is displayed in the last step of the checkout, below the payment block.
-It displays the address of shipping and invoice, the shipping method ,and the product list of the cart.
+It displays the shipping and invoice address, the shipping method and a summary of the cart with the product list, the unit price, the quantity, the total for each product line, the subtotal, the shipping and the total

 ![order final summary](/img/Order_final_summary.png)